Alex-Delbrey/working-mode/README.md

 - Customize to only work for hours
 - Replace rest with a question to continue or not (would restart timer)
 - add GUI, maybe like a decreasing time bar
+- Create a make file so that I can build the project with `make work` and run the project with `work`